timmylindh/CHL/README.md

 ## Setup

 For a proper guide on how to install and configure CHL on your system, read the following document: https://github.com/it4e/CHL/blob/master/SETUP.md

+As of now CHL is only officially available on Linux, but I am planning to port it to other operating systems as well if the interest is big enough.
+Otherwise you could of course make a port of it yourself.